This is part of our commercial offering.

 namespace value in your config.

 This section will help you create a configuration file to deploy an agent.
-Polyaxon Agent ships with default values, however and depending on your use case you might need to override some of these values.
+Polyaxon Agent ships with default values, however and depending on your use case you may need to override some of these values.
 To do so, you need to create a configuration file and we recommend to save it somewhere safe so that you can reuse it in the future.

 Create a config file